PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 `'Menu Item::key'`

 The first entry can be ignored.`'BLANK`' was chosen for this example.
 It's this way because normally you would specify these menus under some heading on a menu-bar.
-But here there is no heading so it's filled in with any value you want.
+But here there isn't any heading so it's filled in with any value you want.

 **Separators**
 If you want a separator between 2 items, add the entry `'---'` and it will add a separator item at that place in your menu.